istio/istio.io/content/docs/tasks/security/health-check/index.md

 ...
 {{< /text >}}

-The paths to the health satus files are `liveness-probe-path` and `probe-path`.
+The paths to the health status files are `liveness-probe-path` and `probe-path`.
 You should update the paths in Citadel and in the `livenessProbe` at the same time.
 If Citadel is healthy, the value of the `liveness-probe-interval` entry determines the interval used to update the health status file.